allissadillman/DS-Training-Resources/README.md

 * [Open Science Data Cloud (ODSC)](https://www.opensciencedatacloud.org/): The OSDC is a data science ecosystem in which researchers can house and share their own scientific data, access complementary public datasets, build and share customized virtual machines with whatever tools necessary to analyze their data, and perform the analysis to answer their research questions.

 * [Jetstream](https://jetstream-cloud.org/about/index.php): A free national science & engineering cloud with a focus on ease of use and broad accessibility, Jetstream is designed for those who have not previously used high performance computing and software resources, includingsome useful preconfigured virtual machines (VMs).

+* [Cloud Based Data Science](https://leanpub.com/universities/set/jhu/cloud-based-data-science): A free online educational to help anyone who can read, write, and use a computer to move into data science.
+It is a sequence of 11 Coursera courses offered by faculty members in the Johns Hopkins Department of Biostatistics, Bloomberg School of Public Health.

 * [A gallery of interesting Jupyter Notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks): This page is a curated collection of Jupyter/IPython notebooks that include interesting visual or technical content on a wide variety of programming and scientific computing topics such as image processing, NLP, and machine learning

 ## General computer science resources